Witiko/doctoral-thesis/defense.md

 scenario.

-In Section 3, I list the current state-of-the-art math-aware search engines, which at the moment are Approach0 for the retrieval of isolated math formulae and Tangent-L for full-text search.
+In Section 3, I list the current state-of-the-art math-aware search engines, which at the moment are Tangent-L for full-text search and Approach0 for formula search.

+Tangent-L uses the symbol layout tree presentation math representation and math normalization techniques, which I describe in Section 2.2, and sparse retrieval with the hard vector space model and BM25⁺ weighting, which I describe in Section 2.3.
+Here, the math-specific ingredients include the math representations and math normalization.
+The remaining techniques used by Tengent-L are not math-specific.

 Approach0 uses the operator tree content math representation, which I describe in Section 2.2, and structural matching, query expansion, and sparse retrieval